burke/zeus/docs/coordinator_worker_handshake.md

 Languages are expected to implement this using clever tricks.

-Steps 1-4 happend sequentially and in-order, but Submitting files in Step 5 should not prevent the Worker from handling further commands from the master.
+Steps 1-4 happend sequentially and in-order, but Submitting files in Step 5 should not prevent the Worker from handling further commands from the coordinator.
 The Worker should be considered 'connected' after Step 4.